alyxmomsen/cra-jwt-auth-client/README.md

 # Issues :

-- как разрешить CORS для POST запросов?
+- how do I allow CORS for POST requests?
-- GET запрос на защищенный Middleware маршрут проходит, но Post нет
+- The GET request for the secure middleware route passes, but the Post does not

 # The Task